anyakara/DSA/README.md

 # Data Structures & Algorithms Implementation & Analysis

+## Data Structures
-Culmination of common data structures and algorithms for usage in development of software for high-performance vehicles, operating systems logic, database systems with efficient information retrieval.
-Topics covered include:
+Culmination of common data structures and algorithms for usage in development of software for high-performance compute, operating systems logic, database systems with efficient information retrieval.

-* Recursion
+* **Singly, Doubly, Circular Linked List**: useful for dynamic memory management and in the implementation of queues and stacks, used in hardware for managing hardware tasks and processing data.
-* Graphs
+* **Graph**
+Used extensively in hardware environments for circuit design, simulating components including logic gates, registers, and memory elemnents, while edges represent connections between the components.
+These data structures are put to use by graph algorithms, which are employed to optimize the layout, reduce power consumption and performance of the circuits.
+* **Binary Tree & Binary Search Tree**:
-* Skip Lists
+* **Hash Table**:
-* Hashing
+* **Matrix**:
-* Binary Trees
+* **Priority Queue**:
-* PQs and Heaps
+* **Tries**: (Pattern Matching and Data Compression)
+* **Bloom Filters**:
-* Dijkstras Algorithm, A*
+* Caches

+## Algorithms
-* MST & Topological Sort
+* Recursive & Iterative DFS, BFS
 * Graph Reductions
+* Hashing Algorithms
+* BST Traversals
+* Dijkstras Algorithm
-* In-Memory Graphs
+* A* Search
+* MST & Topological Sorting
 * Search & Sorting Algorithms

+## CPU Scheduling Algorithms
+* First-Come, First-Served (FCFS)
+* Shortest Job Next (SJN) / Shortest Job First (SFJ)
+* Shortest Remaining Time (SRT)
+* Round Robin (RR)
+* Priority Scheduling
+* Multilevel Queue Scheduling
+* Multilevel Feedback Queue Scheduling